 - Frequent Vomiting

-Vomiting in cats can be normal because they usually consume their foods quickly.
-But if you notice frequent vomiting, it can be because your cat’s stomach is irritated due to a parasite.
-Sometimes an infected cat might even vomit live tapeworm or grain-like eggs, which is better than having those worms stuck in its intestine.
+Vomiting in cats can be normal due to quick consumption of food but can also be because your cat’s stomach is irritated due to a parasite.
+Sometimes, an infected cat might even vomit live tapeworm or grain-like eggs, which is better than having those worms stuck in its intestine.

-Bloating is often normal for cats because of overeating but it is also a common sign of parasite infestation in them.
-A cat with a large number of tapeworms is most likely to develop a potbelly causing its tummy to look swollen.
+- Bloating – Bloating is often normal for cats because of overeating but it is also a common sign of parasite infestation in them.
+A cat with a large number of tapeworms is most likely to develop a potbelly; causing its tummy to look swollen.

 A physical examination have to be done by a veterinarian.
 A stool sample will be taken from your cat and several tests will be performed to determine if there is a presence of a tapeworm.
 If the result is positive, the veterinarian will prescribe a dewormer for your pet.